-In our download guide, Planning your project, we encourage you to draw your network map.
+In our downloadable guide to planning your project, we encourage you to draw your network map.

-Think about which communication tools are best for each group.
-For example, who do you usually reach via email, who’s best to reach by phone or on Facebook?
+Now it's time to think about which communication tools are best for each group.
+For example, who do you usually reach via email and who’s best to reach by phone or on Facebook?
 Add these notes to your network map.

-When spreading the word about your Crowdfunder, always start with the people closest to you, before engaging with others.
+When spreading the word about your Crowdfunder project, always start with the people closest to you before engaging with others.

-Social media - Twitter and Facebook - was absolutely vital in promoting our campaign.
-It’s all about content.
+Twitter and Facebook can be vital in promoting your campaign.
+It’s all about content!
 Share stories, pictures, messages of support.
-Give supporters a stake in achieving your target.

 As your project starts gain momentum, it’ll begin to look more attractive to people outside of your own network.

 Be patient – get some pledges before posting publicly on social media.